Ninian John Crichton-Stuart1

 Sir Walter Hamilton-Dalrymple of North Berwick, 8th Bt. was born on 6 January 1854.2 He was the son of Sir John Warrender Dalrymple of North Berwick, 7th Bt. and Sophia Ricketts Pattle.2 He married Alice Mary Clifford, daughter of Maj.-Gen. Sir Henry Hugh Clifford, V.C. and Josephine Elizabeth Anstice, on 7 November 1882.1 He died on 29 November 1920 at age 66.2

-He was given the name of Walter Dalrymple at birth.2 He succeeded to the title of 8th Baronet Dalrymple, of North Berwick, co.
+He was given the name of Walter Dalrymple at birth.2 He succeeded as the 8th Baronet Dalrymple, of North Berwick, co.
 Haddington [N.S., 1698] on 28 December 1888.
-In 1889 his name was legally changed to Walter Hamilton-Dalrymple by Royal Licence.2 He held the office of Justice of the Peace (J.P.).2 He held the office of Deputy Lieutenant (D.L.).2
+In 1889 his name was legally changed to Walter Hamilton-Dalrymple by Royal Licence.2 He held the office of Justice of the Peace (J.P.)2 He held the office of Deputy Lieutenant (D.L.)2

 Children of Sir Walter Hamilton-Dalrymple of North Berwick, 8th Bt. and Alice Mary Clifford